DETROIT – The Chicago White Sox are falling behind in the American League Central — and wasting some nice outings by John Danks.

 Detroit's starting pitchers have led the way with 14 quality starts in the last 18 games.
 The Tigers allowed three solo homers Friday night, but that was all for Chicago, which was outscored 21-3 in the series.

 The White Sox finished with five hits Sunday, and two of them didn't leave the infield.
 Pierzynski and Juan Pierre had two hits each for Chicago, but the White Sox didn't get a runner past second base.

 Jackson and Brennan Boesch had two hits each for the Tigers.

 NOTES: Jake Peavy threw a side session Sunday of at least 40 pitches and reported no issues.
-The Chicago right-hander has been bothered by muscle tenderness and irritation in his surgically repaired throwing shoulder. ...
+The Chicago right-hander has been bothered by muscle tenderness and irritation in his surgically repaired throwing shoulder.
+"It's hard to be talking about this when the team is struggling like this," Peavy said.
+"I let it go today and everything checked out.
+I'm excited about the progress." ...
 Chicago's Omar Vizquel started at 2B on his 44th birthday.
 "I don't think too many people think at the age of 44 they'll still be playing baseball," he said before the game.
 "I'm still having fun.
 That's the main thing." ...
 Detroit DH Magglio Ordonez singled in the fifth and is now 15 for 26 against Danks. ...
 White Sox DH Adam Dunn drew his 1,000th walk in the fourth. ...
 The time of game was 2 hours, 19 minutes.